The

 - Added

-to write_hooks
+set_transient_doing_cron to write_hooks array.

 - Forces cache write when setting

-doing_cron
+doing_cron transient.

 - Removed

-action that prevented runtime cache flush.
+action_scheduler_before_process_queue action that prevented runtime cache flush.

 Version 1.2.2 - April 4, 2025